-We formulate a sovereign debt model with a rich yet flexible demand structure, featuring passive and active investors with asset-allocation mandates.
-In our framework, bond prices depend not only on government policies and default risk but also on investor composition and their price elasticity.
-We estimate this elasticity by combining our model with a novel strategy exploiting changes in the composition of the largest emerging-market bond index.
-We show that a downward-slopping demand acts as a disciplining device that mitigates debt dilution and lowers default risk.
-With greater market-driven discipline, fiscal rules have mild effects on spreads and default risk.
+We study how investor demand influences government borrowing capacity, default risk, and bond prices.
+We develop a sovereign debt model with a rich demand structure, featuring investors with asset-allocation mandates.
+In our framework, bond prices depend not only on government policies and default risk, but also on investor composition and demand elasticity.
+We estimate this elasticity from bond price responses to the periodic rebalancing of a major emerging markets bond index, which shifts investors' allocations.
+We calibrate the model using this estimate and show that a downward-sloping demand acts as a disciplining device that mitigates debt dilution by curbing future issuance.
+This market-based mechanism lowers default risk and allows the government to sustain higher debt.
+Unlike standard models, where discipline arises from default penalties, our mechanism operates through investor behavior.
+This distinction matters for policy: with market discipline in place, fiscal rules have milder effects on borrowing and default risk.

-Keywords: sovereign debt, investor base, downward-sloping demand, debt dilution, fiscal rules
+Keywords: sovereign debt, inelastic investors, disciplining device, debt dilution, fiscal rules